xjin1020/cache2/README.md

 Note that this is not the public release version, because it includes a lot of our auxiliary scripts and unused source code.

+sample_run.sh: run a batch of jobs for LEAF number varies from 10 to 50 and 150.

+post.sh: after running sample_run.sh, use post.sh to generate google_doc results